Hiflylabs/dp-de-interview-exercise/README.md

 Task 2: A client asks you to provide a KPI which describes how much a specific customer spent in the year until each month in that year.
 The table should be designed in a way that the client could select a year and/or a month on the dashboard and the visualization shows how much a specific customer spent in that year until that month.

-Task 3: For each customer, the client would like to know how many days have passed since their last purchase.
+Task 3: For each customer, the client would like to know how many days have passed since their last purchase before the selected date.
 The table should be designed in a way that the client chooses any date from a dropdown list and the KPI would be calculated compared to that day (how many days have passed since their last purchase until that day).